wqking/eventpp/readme.md

 ## Facts and features

+- Template based, less runtime overhead, unlimited possibilities.
+The event and callback can be almost any C++ types meeting minimum requirements.
-1. Supports nested event.
+- Supports nested event.
 A listener can dispatch event, append/prepend/insert/remove other listeners during capturing an event safely.
-2. Thread safe.
+- Thread safe.
-3. Requires C++ 11 (tested with MSVC 2017, MSVC 2015, MinGW (Msys) gcc 7.2, and Ubuntu gcc 5.4).
+- Requires C++ 11 (tested with MSVC 2017, MSVC 2015, MinGW (Msys) gcc 7.2, and Ubuntu gcc 5.4).
-4. Header only, no source file, no need to build.
+- Header only, no source file, no need to build.
-5. Template based, less runtime overhead.
-6. Backed by unit tests.
+- Backed by unit tests.
-7. Written in portable and standard C++.
+- Written in portable and standard C++.
 (I'm not a C++ standard expert so if you find any non-standard code or undefined behavior please let me know.)
-8. Doesn't depend on any other libraries.
+- Doesn't depend on any other libraries.
-9. Namespace: `eventpp`.

 ## License